faghmie/community-trade-network/change_logs/_coding_prompt.md

 remember to provide complete file where changes are needed and do them one at a time, if you have have recently generated the file then do not prompt for the file I have otherwise prompt me for my current file and then providing the updated file. then asking for the next file

+### Refactor individual files
+refactor the code to be simpler, cleaner and maintainable without over enginnering it and ensure that long html template are broken into small functions.
+Also remove all duplications and make sure no functionality is lost or broken

 ## START OF SESSION

 remember to provide complete file where changes are needed and do them one at a time, if you have have recently generated the file then do not prompt for the file I have otherwise prompt me for my current file and then providing the updated file. then asking for the next file